 The VA International Value Portfolio purchases securities of large non-U.S. companies in countries with developed markets that Dimensional Fund Advisors LP (the "Advisor") determines to be value stocks.
 A company's market capitalization is the number of its shares outstanding times its price per share.
 In general, the higher the relative market capitalization of a large company within an eligible country, the greater its representation in the Portfolio.
-The Advisor may adjust the representation in the VA International Value Portfolio of an eligible company, or exclude a company, after considering such factors as free float, momentum, trading strategies, liquidity, size, value, profitability, and other factors that the Advisor determines to be appropriate.
-The Advisor may overweight certain stocks, including smaller companies, lower relative price (value) stocks and/or higher profitability stocks within the large-cap value segment of developed ex U.S. markets.
-Securities are considered value stocks primarily because a company's shares have a low price in relation to their book value.
-In assessing value, the Advisor may consider additional factors such as price to cash flow or price to earnings ratios.
-In assessing profitability, the Advisor may consider different ratios, such as that of earnings or profits from operations relative to book value or assets.
-The criteria the Advisor uses for assessing value or profitability are subject to change from time to time.
-The Advisor may also adjust the representation in the Portfolio of an eligible company, or exclude a company, that the Advisor believes to be negatively impacted by environmental, social or governance factors (including accounting practices and shareholder rights) to a greater degree relative to other issuers.
+The Advisor may adjust the representation in the Portfolio of an eligible company, or exclude a company, after considering such factors as free float, momentum, trading strategies, liquidity, size, relative price, profitability, and other factors that the Advisor determines to be appropriate.
+The Advisor may overweight certain stocks, including smaller companies, lower relative price stocks and/or higher profitability stocks within the large-cap value segment of developed ex U.S. markets.
+An equity issuer is considered to have a low relative price (i.e., a value stock) primarily because it has a low price in relation to its book value.
+In assessing relative price, the Advisor may consider additional factors such as price to cash flow or price to earnings ratios.
+In assessing profitability, the Advisor considers different ratios, such as that of earnings or profits from operations relative to book value or assets.
+The criteria the Advisor uses for assessing relative price and profitability are subject to change from time to time.

 The VA International Value Portfolio intends to purchase securities of large companies associated with developed market countries that the Advisor has designated as approved markets.
 The Advisor determines the minimum market capitalization of a large company with respect to each country or region in which the Portfolio invests.
-Based on market capitalization data as of December 31, 2019, for the Portfolio, the market capitalization of a large company in any country or region in which the Portfolio invests would be \$1,822 million or above.
+Based on market capitalization data as of December 31, 2020, for the Portfolio, the market capitalization of a large company in any country or region in which the Portfolio invests would be \$2,109 million or above.
 This threshold will change due to market conditions.

 The VA International Value Portfolio also may gain exposure to companies associated with approved markets by purchasing equity securities in the form of depositary receipts, which may be listed or traded outside the issuer's domicile country.
-The VA International Value Portfolio may purchase or sell futures contracts and options on futures contracts for foreign or U.S. equity securities and indices, to adjust market exposure based on actual or expected cash inflows to or outflows from the Portfolio.
-The Portfolio does not intend to sell futures contracts to establish short positions in individual securities or to use derivatives for purposes of speculation or leveraging investment returns.
+The Portfolio may purchase or sell futures contracts and options on futures contracts for foreign or U.S. equity securities and indices, to increase or decrease equity market exposure based on actual or expected cash inflows to or outflows from the Portfolio.